wavecnct/docs/pages/advanced/single-sign-on-sso-integration.md

 ## Introduction

 SSO offers a user-friendly approach to log into multiple applications or platforms using a single set of credentials.
-This document outlines our company;s guidlines for SSO integration.
+This document outlines our company's guidlines for SSO integration.

 ## WHY SSO?